Steve-O-Murphy/ib-coding-school/README.md

 I haven't done OO for a while, and never in TypeScript so feedback and PRs  would be appreciated!

+# Acknowledgements

+Thank you, ILLAHI BUX JAGIRANI for the amazing exercises and learning videos you created!

 # Some Instructions

 This repo has a package.json file so be sure to install the dependencies.